How Intelligent Automation is Changing the Shape of Insurance Industry in Digital Age

 The online P2P insurers with minimal brick and mortar infrastructure are offering low rates making the market much more competitive and tougher.

-In the near future, there looms potential competition from companies like Amazon, Google and Facebook which are sitting on top of huge personal data to offer personalized insurance products.
-In fact, Amazon is already hiring insurance professionals looking to disrupt insurance market in the UK, Germany, France, Italy and Spain.
+In the near future, there looms potential competition from companies like Amazon, Google, and Facebook which are sitting on top of huge personal data to offer personalized insurance products.
+In fact, Amazon is already hiring insurance professionals looking to disrupt the insurance market in the UK, Germany, France, Italy, and Spain.
 According to GlobalData 2017 General Insurance Survey, 18% of consumers would buy their motor or home insurance from Amazon.

-Therefore, insurers are facing constant challenges to optimize operational costs, improve overall accuracy & customer experience and maximise highest return on allocated capital.
+Therefore, insurers are facing constant challenges to optimize operational costs, improve overall accuracy & customer experience and maximize the highest return on allocated capital.

 Now, let’s look at some of the issues/challenges that limit insurers’ ability to meet their objectives:

 - The insurance industry runs on vast reservoirs of data, dealing with mixed data formats which include both paper and electronic documents.
 The manual effort to extract information from these documents and different data sources is not only considerable but also costly and prone to errors.